nogibjj/Mini9Uzo/README.md

 # Individual Project 1
 ## IDS 706 Week 4 : This is Week 4's Individual Project

-The purpose of this project is to create a Python script that utilizes Pandas to generate descriptive statistics.
-It establishes an environment on codespaces and uses Github Actinos to run a Makefile for : make install, make test, make format, and make lint.
-It loads the Top Wealthiest data set from Kaggler and runs a function to generate a pie chart as well as some summary statistics about the data.
+The purpose of this project is to create a Juypter Notebook that utilizes Pandas to generate descriptive statistics.
+It establishes an environment on codespaces and uses Github Actions to run a Makefile for : make install, make test, make format, and make lint.
+It loads the Top Wealthiest data set from Kaggler and utiize a library to run functions that will generate a pie chart as well as some summary statistics about the data.

-Important files include
+### Important files include

 1. Makefile - needed for installation, formatting, testing and linting